domske/uuid-tool/readme.md

 [![Version][version]][package] [![MIT License][license-badge]][license]

-Lightweight UUID library for JavaScript.
+Lightweight UUID library for JavaScript, written in TypeScript.
+(Types declarations included.)
-No bullshit, simple to use, easy to learn.
+Simple to use, simply works.
 Well tested and no dependencies.
+For NodeJS and Browser.

 Parse and generate UUIDs.
 Convert between UUID string (36 byte) to 16 byte array.
-Inclusive TypeScript definition file (types).

-For NodeJS and Browser.

 UUID RFC 4122 Version 4

 ## Install